CEOs outraged after Charlottesville - and three quit Trump council

 President Trump's initial failure to condemn white supremacy on Saturday was too much for Kenneth Frazier.

-Early Monday morning, the head of the pharma giant Merck -- and one of America's most prominent black CEOs -- abruptly quit Trump's manufacturing council.
+Early Monday morning, the head of the pharma giant Merck (MRK) -- and one of America's most prominent black CEOs -- abruptly quit Trump's manufacturing council.

 Frazier's message was clear: "America's leaders must honor our fundamental values by clearly rejecting expressions of hatred, bigotry and group supremacy."